Createdd/Writing/2021/articles/dataBoilerplate.md

 chmod +x .git/hooks/pre-commit
 ```

-Now, before commiting changes of a jupyter notebook the file is converted to a python file and the changes will be reflected beautifully as it should be:
+Now, before committing changes of a jupyter notebook the file is converted to a python file and the changes will be reflected beautifully as they should be:

 ![](../assets/dataBoilerplate_2021-02-21-14-07-26.png)